dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/advanced-enterprise-web-deployment/deploying-database-role-memberships-to-test-environments.md

 - You use the split project file approach to solution deployment, as described in [Understanding the Project File](../web-deployment-in-the-enterprise/understanding-the-project-file.md).
 - You call VSDBCMD from the project file to deploy your database project, as described in [Understanding the Build Process](../web-deployment-in-the-enterprise/understanding-the-build-process.md).

-To create database users and assign role memberships when you deploy a database project to a test environment, you&#x27;ll need to:
+To create database users and assign role memberships when you deploy a database project to a test environment, you'll need to:

 - Create a Transact Structured Query Language (Transact-SQL) script that makes the necessary database changes.
 - Create a Microsoft Build Engine (MSBuild) target that uses the sqlcmd.exe utility to run the SQL script.
-- Configure your project files to invoke the target when you&#x27;re deploying your solution to a test environment.
+- Configure your project files to invoke the target when you're deploying your solution to a test environment.

 This topic will show you how to perform each of these procedures.